-The composition of Board of Directors is in compliance with provisions of SEBI LODR Regulations, 2015 and the Companies Act, 2013.
-As on March 31, 2020, the Board comprises of a Non-Executive Chairman and five other Directors.
+The composition of Board of Directors is in compliance with provisions of SEBI (LODR) Regulations, 2015 and the Companies Act, 2013.
+As on March 31, 2021, the Board comprises of a Non-Executive Chairman and five other Directors.
 Out of these, three (3) members are Independent Director including Chairman of the Company.
 All the Directors have made necessary disclosures regarding their directorship in other companies.
 The Independent Directors are professionals drawn from amongst persons with experience in business, finance and law.
 None of the Directors are related to each other.
-The Composition of the Board, Directorship/Committee positions in other Companies as on 31st March, 2020.
+The Composition of the Board, Directorship/Committee positions in other Companies as on 31st March, 2021, Number of Meetings held and attended during the year are as follows:

-Name Name Category Attend ance No. of Directorships in other public Ltd Companies (Excluding TCFC Finance Ltd) Chairmanship/Membership of Committees in Public Ltd Companies (Listed/Unlisted Companies) f Board eting Annual General Meeting 02/08/2019 Membership Chairmanship held Attended Attendance Atul Desai Chairman Non Executive & Independent Director 5 5 Yes 4 2 5 Tania Deol Managing Director 5 5 Yes Nil 1 Nil Vengendur Srikumar Srinivasan# Non-Executive & Independent Director 4 4 Yes Nil Nil 2 Venkatesh Kamath Executive Director & Chief Financial Officer 5 5 Yes Nil 2 Nil Mr. Dharmil A. Bodani Non Executive & Non- Independent Director 5 2 Yes 1 3 Nil Mr. Pranav S Jasani## Non-Executive & Independent Director 5 2 Yes Nil 1 Nil
+Name Category Attendance No. of Directorships in other public Ltd Companies (Excluding TCFC Finance Ltd) Chairmanship/ Membership of Committees in Public Ltd Companies (Listed/Unlisted Companies) of Board leeting Annual General Meeting 25/09/2020 Membership Chairmanship held Attended Attendance Atul Desai Chairman Non Executive & Independent Director 4 4 Yes 4 2 5 Tania Deol Managing Director 4 4 Yes Nil 1 Nil Vengendur Srikumar Srinivasan Non-Executive & Independent Director 4 4 Yes Nil Nil 2 Venkatesh Kamath Executive Director & Chief Financial Officer 4 4 Yes Nil 2 0 Mr. Dharmil A. Bodani Non Executive & Non- Independent Director 4 4 Yes 1 3 0 Mr. Pranav S Jasani Non-Executive & Independent Director 4 3 Yes Nil 1 0